akkiisfrommars/akkiisfrommars/README.md

 Hello there! 👋

 I'm akkiisfrommars,

+This is my Spam account!

-My current GitHub account is https://github.com/akkii2006
+Main GitHub account is https://github.com/akkii2006